dgarciarieckhof/Data-Odyssey/NTTW/README.md

 4. **Vector Database**: Storing and retrieving processed content efficiently using ChromaDB.
 5. **Large Language Model**: Generating human-like responses to queries.

-Let’s zoom in on how we built this system.
+Let’s zoom in on how the system was built.

 ## Part 1: Knowledge Acquisition
 You can find the complete details for part 1 in the following [Jupyter Notebook](https://github.com/dgarciarieckhof/Data-Odyssey/blob/main/NTTW/notebook/Part%201%20-%20Getting%20Knowledge.ipynb).

 ### Harnessing GPU Power
-To ensure optimal performance, we leverage GPU acceleration when available.
+To ensure optimal performance, I leverage GPU acceleration when available.
 This significantly speeds up our processing, especially when dealing with large volumes of video data.

 ```python
 device = get_device()